This post contains affiliate links and may earn commissions on recommended products. As an Amazon Associate, I earn from qualifying purchases.

 About Megan

-I focus on fresh ingredients and easy methods, with spins that keep meals interesting.
-Dinnertime shouldn’t be stressful or complicated, and I’m here to help you enjoy the time spent in the kitchen.
+I learned how to cook by exploring seasonal ingredients, and you can too!
+Meal time shouldn’t be stressful or complicated, and with fresh ingredients and easy methods, I’m here to help you enjoy the time spent in the kitchen.
 Read more…

-1. @Teresa It’s zucchini ribbons.
+@Teresa It’s zucchini ribbons.
 I don’t think it worked quite well, but my zucchini wasn’t as long as it needed to be to get around the entire corn cob.
 Plus they just kind of fall off when you want to eat it, anyway!